Panel by Panel: A Day in the Office Politic

 It wasn't all fun and games at DC Comics in the 1990s!
 Sometimes you got caught up in clumsily played office politics with individuals who didn't think anyone else was clever enough to see through them.

-An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life, coming to Kickstarter on June 14 (my birthday!).
+An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life.
 Some names have been omitted so as not to give them any more attention.

 Thirty years on, I’ve lost the thread of the tangle of office political intrigues, but it seriously blunted the otherwise fun work of making comic books.
 Jim (Christopher Priest), Michael (Golden), Kim (Yale), and I were being told by our group editor that Jenette, Paul, Dick, and marketing director Bruce Bristow somehow had it in for us, but what he was really trying to achieve was the autonomy to take the group off into its own little corner to develop whatever he wanted without interference.
 Group meetings that were supposed to be for developing new books and creative issues were spent instead listening to him strategize about manipulating the system.